coding-blocks/blog.codingblocks.com/_posts/2017-11-03-announcing-new-courses-this-winter.md

 | No of.
 Lectures 	| Course Fees 	| Duration 	|
 |-----------------	|-------------	|----------	|
 | 8              	  | Rs.
 6,000   	| 2 weeks  	|

+This programme will be conducted by _**Anuj Garg**_, who has been a GSOC mentor and is now a Google Code-in org-admin for JBOSS.

 <br>